 - This means that 1.62 million people were unemployed at that time, 318,000 more than at the same time in 2019.

-- Average data across 2021, shows that Birmingham, Bradford, Hull, Luton, and Blackpool are the cities with highest unemployment by unemployment claims
+- Average data up to Q2 2022, shows that Birmingham, Bradford, Hull, Luton, and Blackpool are the cities with highest unemployment by unemployment claims

 - York, Exeter, Cambridge, Edinburgh and Aldershot have the best rates of unemployment (below 3%) in the country.

 * People without a job who have been actively seeking work within the last four weeks and are able to start work within the next two weeks.
 This is a better indication of job seekers than other categories of population.